kitschmaster/rubyongo/info/devlog.markdown

 nope, got this while pushing: remote: error: File sys/src/go1.11.linux-amd64.tar.gz is 121.27 MB; this exceeds GitHub's file size limit of 100.00 MB let's see, if ii can get this downloading with ansible...

+got it installed on rubyongo.org. the ansible scripts are very rough right now, I can improve that later, let's move on with the panel..

 #04.09.2018 15:04:54 CodingSession::BEGIN

 #04.09.2018 13:44:27 CodingSession::END